MikaUhr/IMPIA/README.md

   - memory_per_core - set the size of the RAM of one core of your nodes (GB) (default: 8).
   - threads - set this to the maximum number of cores you want to be using in a run (default: 4).
 - Tool parameter
+  - gene_annotation - diamond options
+    - evalue - maximum e-value to report alignments (defaul: 1e-10)
+    - query_cover - minimum query cover% to report an alignment (default: 85)
+    - min_orf - ignore translated sequences without an open reading frame of at least this length (default: 100)
+    - directory_tmp - set the directory for temporary files (defauld: "/dev/shm").
+- Database
+  - COG
+    - COG_fasta - set the fasta file of COG database contains RefSeq accession codes for all proteins with assigned COG domains.
+    - COG_csv - set the csv file of COG database.
+Contains list of orthology domains.
+Comma-delimited, format: `<domain-id>, <genome-name>, <protein-id>,<protein-length>, <domain-start>, <domain-end>, <COG-id>, <membership-class>,`
+    - COG_diamond - set output path of the DIAMOND database to be built from the FASTA file.

+4. `config_predict_genefunctions.yml`
+- Set directory -
+  - dir_input - set input directory.
+Move all three of the following files (All (the three files) x (the number of individuals)) to the input directory: `{dir_our}/gene_annotation/annotation_cogid_{individual}.tsv`, `{dir_our}/gene_annotation/unknown_aminoacid_{individual}.fasta`, `{dir_our}/rna_mapping/tpm_join_{individual}.txt`.
+These files are included under the output directory `dir_out` configured in `config_gene_expression.yml`.
+  - dir_output - set output directory.
+- Memory and core
+  - memory_per_core - set the size of the RAM of one core of your nodes (GB) (default: 8).
+  - threads - set this to the maximum number of cores you want to be using in a run (default: 4).
+- Model parameter
   - gene_clustering - the gene clustering parameter in MMseqs2
     - cluster_mode: 0: Setcover, 1: connected component, 2: Greedy clustering by sequence length  3: Greedy clustering by sequence length (low mem) (default: 2)
     - cov_mode: 0: coverage of query and target, 1: coverage of target, 2: coverage of query 3: target seq. length needs be at least x% of query length, 4: query seq. length needs be at least x% of target length (default: 1)
     - c: list matches above this fraction of aligned (covered) residues (default: 0.9)
     - s: sensitivity will be automatically determined but can be adjusted (default: 7)
     - kmer: kmer per sequence (default: 20)
+  - spatial_covariation
+    - pseudo_expression: 0.001
+    - variance: 1.0
+    - b: 2.0
+    - distance: ""
-- Database
+    - L_threshold: 0.885
-  - COG_fasta - set the fasta file of COG database contains RefSeq accession codes for all proteins with assigned COG domains.

 ### Step3: Execute the workflow